mlpack/blog/content/blog/LozhnikovFinal.md

 Tags: gsoc, space trees
 Author: Mikhail Lozhnikov

-In this blog post I'll try to describe consisely the work that I have done for the mlpack project this summer.
+In this blog post I'll try to describe consisely the work that I have done for the mlpack library as part of the GSoC project [R+ trees, Hilbert R trees, vantage point trees, random projection trees, UB trees implementation] [project-link] this summer.

 ### Summary